Loader gif

 • You plan to file a separate return from your spouse

-To be considered head of household, the IRS also looks at your qualifying person – or otherwise known as dependents.
+To be considered head of household, the IRS also looks at your qualifying person — otherwise known as your dependent(s).
 A child is the most obvious dependent, but to qualify as a dependent, the child must live with you for over half a year and be under 19 years old.
 The child can also be under the age of 24 if they are a student.

-Your parents can count as qualifying dependents.
-To claim yourself as head of household, you must prove that you pay for over half of your parents’ financial needs.
+Your parents can also count as qualifying dependents.
+To claim head of household status in this instance, you must prove that you pay for over half of your parents’ financial needs (even if they don’t live with you).

 Married filing jointly

-Married filing jointly is relatively straightforward.
-To use that filing status, you must be legally married and report your combined income with your spouse.
-As a married couple, you only have to file one tax return.
-You also claim all of your combined tax deductions and credits on the same return.
+The married filing jointly filing status is relatively straightforward.
+To use this filing status, you must be legally married and report your combined income with your spouse.
+As a married couple, you only have to file one income tax return.
+You also claim all of your combined tax deductions and tax credits on the same tax return.

 Married filing separately